nawrinlikelauren/bplustree-parts-catalog/README.md

 - Designing a **modular system** distinguishing **indexing** and **user interaction**
 - Implementing a balanced tree with **node splits** and **fusions**

-## 7. Ideas for Future Improvemnent
+## 7. Ideas for Future Improvement
 - Add a graphical user interface (GUI)
 - Build a REST API around B+ Tree storage engine
 - Extend the system to handle several users